asmrprog/orbit/packages/orbit-tailwind-preset/README.md

 };
 ```

-We also have preset with component tokens, which means to be used inside Orbit components.
+We also have a preset with component tokens, which is meant to be used inside Orbit components.
 In case you need to use our component-level tokens, add the `orbitComponentsPreset` to your `tailwind.config.js` file:

 ```js
 const { orbitComponentsPreset } = require("@kiwicom/orbit-tailwind-preset");